jmalbin/REST-API/README.md

 # REST-API

 <h2>Description</h2>
-In this lab, I created a REST API
+In this lab, I created a REST API that includes a list of medical records, including first and last name, phone number, SSN, and health status.
+A REST API consists of 4 commands: Get, Post, Put, and Delete.
+Get retrieves the intended data.
+Post creates new data specified by the user.
+Put updates already existing data.
+Lastly, Delete removes data.
+I used Postman in order to test this API.
 <br />